Florida Atlantic vs. UTEP NCAA Football Odds, Plays and Insights | October 30, 2021

 - UTEP's games have gone over 47.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 55.5, is eight points greater than Saturday's over/under.

-- These two squads combine to surrender 40.3 points per game, 7.2 fewer than this contest's over/under.
+- The two teams combine to score 55.5 points per game, eight more than the over/under in this contest.

-- The Owls and their opponents have scored an average of 52.2 points per game in 2021, 4.7 more than Saturday's total.

-- In 2021, games involving the Miners have averaged a total of 52.8 points, 5.3 more than the set total in this contest.
+- The 40.3 combined points per game that these two squads have allowed this season are 7.2 fewer than the 47.5 total in this contest.

+- The 52.8 PPG average total in Miners games this season is 5.3 points more than this game's over/under.

 Florida Atlantic Stats and Trends

-- The Owls have been favored by 11 points or more one time this season and have not covered the spread in any of them.
+- This season, the Owls are winless against the spread when entering a game as a favorite of 11 points or more.

-- Florida Atlantic's games this year have hit the over on two of seven set point totals (28.6%).
+- Florida Atlantic's games this year have hit the over two times in seven opportunities (28.6%).

-- Florida Atlantic is 3-0-1 against the spread and 4-0 overall in games when it scores more than 19.3 points.
+- Florida Atlantic is 3-0-1 against the spread and 4-0 overall this season when the team puts up more than 19.3 points.

-- When Florida Atlantic piles up over 298 yards, the team is 4-0-1 against the spread and 4-1 overall.
+- Florida Atlantic is 4-0-1 against the spread and 4-1 overall when the team totals more than 298 yards.

-- The Owls have turned the ball over 11 times this season, two fewer than the Miners have forced (13).

 - Find the latest spread and moneyline odds for Florida Atlantic at SISportsbook.